-For more information go to:
+For more information go to: https://education.nsw.gov.au/policylibrary/policies/pd-2020-0471.

-https://education.nsw.gov.au/policy-library/policies/pd-2020-0471.
+Keira High School is continuing BYOD in 2025

-- Keira High School is continuing BYOD in 2024 - It is important that we assist students and parents for this great initiative.
-However, it is essential that the device that is brought to the school is compatible with the Department of Education (DoE) network at the school. - Price and Suitability
+However, it is essential that the device that is brought to the school is compatible with the Department of Education (DoE) network at the school.